 Metering Required

-The Metering Owner shall install metering in compliance with Schedule One and use all reasonable endeavours to ensure that it operates at all times.
+The Metering Owner shall install Metering as set out in Schedule One and use reasonable endeavours to ensure that it operates at all times.

 Direct Gas Measurement Only

 Metering shall determine Gas quantities by direct measurement only and not by difference or by other indirect means.